BSRes/LC-Pupillometry-Study/README.md

 ## Citation

 If you use this code or build upon it in your research, please cite this repository.
-*(Consider adding a CITATION.cff file for easier citation, or specify your preferred citation format here).*

 Example:
 Stallard, Benjamin.
 (YYYY). *Pupillometry Analysis for "The Role of Brain Arousal Systems in Prediction and Expectation"* (Version X.Y.Z) [Software].
-GitHub.
-[Link to your GitHub repo]
+GitHub. https://github.com/BSRes/LC-Pupillometry-Study

 Please also consider citing the associated report:
 Stallard, B. (YYYY).
 The Role of Brain Arousal Systems in Prediction and Expectation: A pilot study investigating pupil responses to unexpected stimuli under high vs low attentional load.
 [Unpublished rotation report].
 Royal Holloway, University of London.

 ## License

-This project is licensed under the [NAME OF YOUR CHOSEN LICENSE - e.g., MIT License].
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.